hans-chr-f/komma/README2.md

 The NCB corpus (version 0.1) is a collection of 840 human-written Norwegian sentence pairs.
 The sentences are manually collected from publicly available sources such as articles and governmental reports.
 The sentences aim to be representative of Norwegian non-fiction, in particular governmental prose.
 Each pair tests one Norwegian comma rule: one sentence is correctly punctuated, while the other contains faulty comma usage.
 The dataset tests both rules where there should be a comma and rules where there should not be a comma.

 - **Point of Contact:** [Hans Christian Farsethås](mailto:hans.farsethas@uib.no) and [Joakim Tjøstheim](mailto:joakimtjostheim@outlook.com)
-- **Language:** Norwegian bokmål
+- **Language:** Norwegian (bokmål)
 - **License:** The data is distributed under a Creative Commons Attribution-NonCommercial licence (CC BY-NC 4.0).
 The licence is motivated by the need to block the possibility of third parties redistributing the original reviews for commercial purposes.
 Note that machine learned models, extracted lexicons, embeddings, and similar resources that are created on the basis of NoReC are not considered to contain the original data and so can be freely used also for commercial purposes despite the non-commercial condition.

 ## Uses
-The data is intended to be used for testing and finetuning models for Norwegian sentence-level ** ??? **
+The data is intended to be used for testing and finetuning models for Norwegian sentence-level comma usage.

 ## Dataset Structure

 ### Data Instances
 Each data instance contains the following features: correct, wrong and category.
-An example from dataset looks like the following:
+An instance from the dataset looks like the following:
 ```
 {"correct": "Eva klatrer, og Ola går på ski.", "wrong": "Eva klatrer og Ola går på ski.", "category": 1}